Joan Sebastian: Illness and death

-Sebastian was first diagnosed with bone cancer in 1999.
+Joan Sebastian was first diagnosed with bone cancer in 1999.
 He underwent cancer treatment and survived; however, he announced that the cancer had returned in 2007.
 Undergoing cancer treatment once again, he later announced he was in remission.
 On July 26, 2012, during one of his concerts, he announced that the cancer had returned for the third time.
 In 2014, he revealed that he was battling cancer for the fourth time during his performances in Zacatecas.

 Weeks prior to his death, he confirmed to the media that he had been hospitalized and undergoing cancer treatment under medical supervision.
 On July 13, 2015, Joan Sebastian died at 7:15pm (UTC-06:00) at his ranch Cruz de la Sierra, Teacalco Guerrero, Mexico, due to bone cancer.
 He was 64 years old.
 His body was buried in a cemetery in Juliantla near his son Trigo.

 Relatives of the late singer complained in July 2020 that Sebastian's mausoleum had been broken into and the family feared that his remains might be stolen.
 Security measures were increased.